 There’s a lot being said these days about young people not wanting to work or having no ambition.
-The counter argument from those young people in question includes complaints that management’s expectations are too high and work-life balance is impossible.
+The counter argument from those young people in question includes complaints that leaders in management have expectations that are too high and work-life balance is impossible.

 Instead of playing the blame game, we all need to take ownership for our own actions.
 When it comes right down to it, our experience at work (or anyplace else, for that matter) is largely shaped by our own attitudes and actions.
 And how we choose to approach the situation will ultimately determine our success.